Kate Middleton’s Rented Earthshot Gala Gown Embodies the Simple Chic of Her U.S. Trip

 Kate Middleton delivered her much-anticipated Earthshot awards ceremony gown on Friday evening: a (“RENTED”—The Daily Mail) form-fitting off-the-shoulder gown by Solace London in a shade of green that evokes the WASP-y staple brand Lilly Pulitzer.

-The dress, with its springtime hue, doesn’t feel that winter-appropriate, but Kate’s body as always looks incredible (and the gorgeous necklace was Princess Diana’s).
+The dress, with its springtime hue, was rented from HURR, which charges between $91 (£74) and $238 (£194) for the loan of garments.
+It didn’t feel that winter-appropriate, but Kate’s body as always looks incredible (the gorgeous emerald and diamond choker was Princess Diana’s).
 A slit in the back gave it some daring, but the overall look was not as showstopper as some had expected, harking back to the golden drama of her 2021 Jenny Packham Bond movie premiere red carpet gown.
+But Earthshot is an environmental awards, and so the dress was utterly appropriate in cost and color.
+This was earnest-glam.

-It was all very much in fashion keeping with the trip to America by heir apparent to the U.K. throne Prince William and Kate, for whom this has been a very businessy, straight-faced trip, in deliberate contrast to the histrionics of Harry and Meghan, who torpedoed William and Kate’s trip—already thrown off-course by a racism controversy—with the release of their Netflix documentary trailer.
+In its plainness, the gown was also in keeping with the trip to America by heir apparent to the U.K. throne Prince William and Kate, for whom this has been a very businessy, straight-faced few days, in deliberate contrast to the histrionics of Prince Harry and Meghan Markle, who torpedoed William and Kate’s trip—already thrown off-course by a racism controversy—with the release of their Netflix documentary trailer.

 Stoutly, Will and Kate grimaced/smiled on, making their pilgrimage to the city of Boston, much like the Mayflower travelers, their sworn enemies, did centuries before.
 Unlike William’s ancestors, however, these British did not come to restore order amongst their unruly wayward citizens but to learn about climate change, and in Kate’s case look stunning as usual.